 When looking for a particular brand's product or service, you are likely to also come across their social media profile(s) when you type the keywords in the search bar of major search engines like Google.
 This is because these search engines provide results based on where traffic is most for a brand.
-So, if you have a Facebook, Twitter, Instagram or LinkedIn account, there are ways to optimize it, so it can rank high along with your website on search results.
+So, if you have a Facebook, Twitter, Instagram, or LinkedIn account, there are ways to optimize it, so it can rank high along with your website on search results.
 Here are some tips to help you.

 Between 2009 and 2014, Twitter grew exponentially - and having a blue tick on your profile meant you have some credibility and some sort of relevance in the online community.
-It became important for brands to get verified and other social media networks included that in their platforms.
+It became important for brands to get verified and for other social media networks to include that in their platforms.
 Consumers, on the other hand, only patronized brands that were verified - as that helped differentiate between real and parody accounts.

-To get search engines to rank your brand and social media profiles better, you need to consider getting a Twitter, Facebook or Instagram verification.
+To get search engines to rank your brand and social media profiles better, you need to consider getting a Twitter, Facebook, or Instagram verification.
 This also prevents your identity from being stolen by any fake account.

 To also reassure people that your account is legit, you could also add "official" to the handle or the bio.
 For example, if you run a clothing brand, adding a bio like "this is the official Page of (brand name)" goes a long way in adding credibility to your profile.